 Bailing yourself out of jail may seem like a faster way to regain your freedom.
 But it’s also a decision that can come with an array of caveats, as you’re about to see.
 Considering that most bail amounts in our area run from $500 on the low end to $10,000 on the high, that’s a pretty large chunk of change to be carrying with you!
 Most people don’t have that kind of money on them in cash, so bailing yourself out of jail may not be possible.
 However, if you are fortunate enough to have the cash, then yes, you can bail yourself out.
 Let’s take a look at your options to determine which route will work best for you.

-- You learn when your arraignment will be
+- You learn when your arraignment will be (usually within 48 hours)

-- A bail amount is set by a judge
+- A bail amount is set by a judge at the arraignment

 - You get the option of paying the bail amount in full or contacting a family member or bondsman to help cover the cost